FAIRsharing/subject-ontology/CONTRIBUTING.md

 These guidelines are not strict rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+This contribution document has been drawn from the default provided by the [Ontology Development Kit (ODK)](https://github.com/INCATools/ontology-development-kit).

 ## Table Of Contents

 - [Code of Conduct](#code-of-conduct)